datastax/exactish/README.md

 ## 🚀 Deploying to Netlify
 1. Push your code to GitHub.
 2. Go to [netlify.com](https://www.netlify.com/) and import your repository.
-3. Set up environment variables in the Netlify dashboard (such as email configuration for Nodemailer, API keys, etc).
+3. Set up environment variables in the Netlify dashboard (including your SendGrid API key for email support, API keys, etc).
 4. Netlify will automatically detect your build settings (or set them as follows: Build Command: `npm run build`, Publish directory: `dist`).
 5. Deploy and your app will be live at your Netlify-assigned domain.

-**Note:** When deployed to Netlify, the app uses Netlify serverless functions for backend logic and Nodemailer for sending emails.
+**Note:** When deployed to Netlify, the app uses Netlify serverless functions for backend logic and SendGrid for sending emails.

 ## 🧠 How It Works
 - The core prompt used is: **"Create the exact replica of this image, don't change a thing."**